phaserjs/phaser/README.md

 * TypeScript definitions fixes and updates (thanks)
 * Docs typo fixes (thanks @drhayes @)
 * The TilemapParser will now add more data when importing Image object types from Tiled.
 The extra data available is: image width, image height, and flags to see if the image is flipped either horizontally, vertically or diagonally (thanks @gotenxds #2564 #2554)
-* Removed `PIXI.DisplayObject.prototype._renderWebGL` and `PIXI.DisplayObject.prototype._renderCanvas` as both were only there for ancient jshint tests.
 *

 ### Bug Fixes